Arkansas Labor Laws Guide

 Required leave in Arkansas

-Within the US, the only types of leave mandatory across all states are covered by the Family and Medical Leave Act (FMLA), which guarantees certain employees the right to 12 weeks of unpaid, job-protected leave per year.
+Family and medical leave — within the US, the only types of leave mandatory across all states are covered by the Family and Medical Leave Act (FMLA), which guarantees certain employees the right to 12 weeks of unpaid, job-protected leave per year.

 This act is designed to help employees balance out work and family responsibilities, and it covers the following scenarios:

-When scheduling work hours, the employer must take into account the time an employee needs to be able to vote on election day.
+Voting time leave — when scheduling work hours, the employer must take into account the time an employee needs to be able to vote on election day.

-If the employee decides to become an organ or bone marrow donor, the employer is required to give them up to 90 days off.
+Organ or bone marrow donor leave — if the employee decides to become an organ or bone marrow donor, the employer is required to give them up to 90 days off.

 Miscellaneous Arkansas labor laws

-Following up is a review of miscellaneous labor laws particular to the state of Arkansas.
+Following up is a review of miscellaneous labor laws particular to the State of Arkansas.
 These include:

 Whistleblower protection laws

-All states have some form of whistleblower protection laws, created to protect employees against retaliation, when they report their employer's illegal activity.
+All states have some form of whistleblower protection laws created to protect employees against retaliation when they report their employer's illegal activity.

-In this particular state, the Arkansas Whistleblower protection laws protect both private and public employees from employer retaliation.
 However, they also allow employers the opportunity to correct their conduct violations within a reasonable amount of time.

 COBRA laws

-This right applies for a limited period of time, and under certain circumstances, such as:
+This right applies for a limited period of time and under certain circumstances, such as:

-This is a temporary health coverage extension opportunity, and the employee may be required to pay up to 102% of the plan cost.
+This is a temporary health coverage extension opportunity, and the employee may be required to pay up to 102% of the planned cost.
 Also, COBRA laws apply to employers with more than 20 employees.

 Following are the situations where the employer may choose to do so: